 Nowhere in the bible is it written that slavery is a sin in the eyes of the Lord, that to own another human an abomination of morals and decency.
 Slaveholders argued that not one single text of Scripture is quoted to prove that slavery is wrong.
 In fact, in both the Old and New Testaments, it may be argued that the bible endorses slavery.
 It gives directives to ensure the welfare of slaves, but does not demand their emancipation.
 One must remember that when the Bible was written, slavery was a universal phenomenon.
 It was part of the culture and people accepted it as a fact of life.
 There were a few pagan moralists who spoke against the abuse of slaves, but in the ancient world, there was never anything like an abolition of slavery movement.

 Many modern theologians believe that the bible does not endorse slavery, but only regulates it.
-However, a disturbing large percentage of theologians throughout the United States, until the late nineteenth and even early twentieth century, held that the Bible sanctioned slavery.
+Even throughout the late nineteenth and early twentieth century, a disturbing percentage of theologians held that the Bible sanctioned slavery.
+However, and perhaps due to the present presidential administration that has not strongly condemned the extreme right and White Supremacists ideals, there is a resurgence of Divine acceptance of slavery’s principles among American Christians.
 This view was clearly expressed by Clement of Alexandria, Orlgen, Augustine, Chryostom, Aquinas, Luther, and Calvin.
 Evangelical scholars living throughout the early American colonies and later in the slave-holding states in the south of the United States, who were bitterly opposed to emancipation, argued that, from cover to cover, the bible endorsed slavery.
 Their opinion is summed up in the Old School (Presbyterian) General Assembly report of 1845 which concluded that slavery was based on “some of the plainest declarations of the Word of God.”
 That slavery has always had the sanction of the Almighty God.
 They explicitly endorsed both Testaments and stated that to oppose slavery was a denial of the authority of Scripture.
 They further claimed that slaveholders were among the most eminent of the Old Testament saints.

 To the southern evangelical, the Bible, in its reference to servants, spoke clearly to them that these were slaves, “belonging absolutely to their masters, who had a right to dispose of their persons, their bodies, goods, and even of their lives in some cases.”
 The master claimed right to the slave because 1.
 He claimed him as his property.
 2. He purchased him.
 3. The law declares him to be his property.
 4. God has conferred upon the master the right to his slave.